cs3org/reva/README.md

 Reva is an interoperability platform consisting of several daemons written in Go.
 It acts as bridge between high-level clients (mobile, web, desktop) and the underlying storage (CephFS, EOS, local filesytems).
 It exports well-known APIs, like WebDAV, to faciliate access from these devices.
-It also exports a high-performance gRPC API, codenamed [CS3APIS](https://buf.build/cs3org-buf/cs3apis), to easily integrate with other systems.
+It also exports a high-performance gRPC API, codenamed [CS3 APIs](https://buf.build/cs3org-buf/cs3apis), to easily integrate with other systems.
-Reva is meant to be a high performant and customizable HTTP and GRPC server.
+Reva is meant to be a high performant and customizable HTTP and gRPC server.

 ## Installation

-Head to [Documentation](https://reva.link) for documentation or [download](https://github.com/cs3org/reva/releases) to get the latest available release.
+Head to the [Releases](https://github.com/cs3org/reva/releases) to get the latest available release.

 ## Documentation & Support

-Read the [getting started guide](https://reva.link/docs/getting-started/) and the other feature guides.
+Read the [beginners guide](https://github.com/cs3org/reva/wiki/beginners-guide) and the other featured guides in the [wiki](https://github.com/cs3org/reva/wiki).
+The wiki includes tutorials and guides contributed by the community.

+In addition, at https://reva.link you can learn about the Reva project and its software components.

-## Contributing: Build and run it yourself
+### Build and run it yourself

 You need to have [Go](https://golang.org/doc/install) (version 1.21 or higher), [git](https://git-scm.com/) and [make](https://en.wikipedia.org/wiki/Make_(software)) installed.
 Some of these commands may require `sudo`, depending on your system setup.